scott306lr/scott306lr/README.md

 <h3 align="left">💬 &nbsp;About Me</h3>

-- ⚡ I'm currently most interested in Deep Neural Network and Web Development
+- ⚡ I'm currently most interested in Web Development, Machine Learning and Data Science.

-- 🌱 I enjoy learning new stuff from all the different categories in school
+- 🌱 I enjoy learning new stuff from all the different categories in school.

 - 📫 How to reach me --> **scott306lr@gmail.com**